kareman/SwiftShell/README.md

 writefile.write("Read my lips:")
 ```

-You can close the stream to signal you are done with it:
+You can close the stream, so anyone who tries to read from the other end won't have to wait around forever:

 ```swift
 writefile.close()